metio/terraform-provider-k8s/docs/data-sources/projectcontour_io_extension_service_v1alpha1_manifest.md

 Optional:

-- `parameter_name` (String) ParameterName is the name of the HTTP request query parameter that will be used tocalculate the hash key.
-If the query parameter specified is not present on arequest, no hash will be produced.
+- `parameter_name` (String) ParameterName is the name of the HTTP request query parameter that will be used to calculate the hash key.
+If the query parameter specified is not present on a request, no hash will be produced.